dhall-lang/dhall-lang/standard/binary.md

     decode-1.0([ 2, "x", A₁, B₁ ]) = ∀(x : A₀) → B₀

+A decoder MUST reject the latter form if the bound variable is named `_`

 ### Operators

-Decode a CBOR list beginning with a `3` as an operator expression:
+Decode a CBOR array beginning with a `3` as an operator expression:

     decode-1.0(l₁) = l₀   decode-1.0(r₁) = r₀